Snowflake vs Databricks for streaming ingestion: Snowpipe/Snowpipe Streaming vs Delta Live Tables (latency, ops, cost)

 Frequently Asked Questions

-How do Snowpipe and Snowpipe Streaming compare to Delta Live Tables for streaming ingestion?
+How do Snowpipe and Snowpipe Streaming compare to Delta Live Tables for streaming latency?

 Expanded Explanation: